darelovesdata/ecommerce-market-analytics/README.md

 - To your team: "Storytelling about sustainability outperforms pure newness.
 Our impact narrative resonates."
 - To partners: "Our audience values quality and ethos - email engagement 30% above industry benchmark."

-This story shapes inventory strategy, influences how you source products, guides your content calendar, and justifies premium positioning.
+This story shapes inventory strategy, influences how you source products, guides your content calendar and justifies premium positioning.
 The data is the evidence; the story is the strategy.

 ---